 Sadly, COPD cannot be cured, but the good news is it can be treated.
 Early diagnosis is the key to successful management of this chronic disease.

-Across-the-board budget cuts known as the Sequester still threaten ongoing efforts at the National Institutes of Health aimed at helping to fight this disease.
+The current austerity-level budgets still threaten ongoing efforts at the National Institutes of Health aimed at helping to fight this disease.
 Continued investments in research can lead to lifesaving breakthroughs and provide new hope for those who are faced with COPD—but only if Congress sustains the investments.